 As I mentioned earlier, particpants who provide station data can access all the raw data from the Blitzortung system.
 There are conditions for use of this data, i,e. no commercial services and no proxying the data of to others.

 As a participant you can download the raw logs quite easily.
 It is case of simply making a http call to the server in the format

 Each file contains the 10 minute block of strike data.
-If I enter the date/time for the start of the data block for the strike I capured above, you can see the raw text file that is returned, complete with the entry;
+If I enter the date/time for the start of the data block for the strike I capured above (on the map image), you can see the raw text file that is returned, complete with the entry;

 2014-08-24 13:52:01.846953381 pos;57.315008;11.488181;0 str;0.00 dev;4564 sta;11;134;545,1012,591,740,589,813,1092,590,585,781,

 This information can be parsed out as: Date Time Position Strength(subject to availability) Deviation(nanoseconds) and the Stations List (first 11 used in Calcs, 134 detected strikes, 1147=mine)